crodrigoquero/C4Imaging/README.md

 #### System caracteristics

-1. __WorkFlow Nodes are fault tolerant__: If the system crashes, the execution can be continued from the precise point where the system was stopped.
+1. __States are fault tolerant__: If the system crashes, the execution can be continued from the precise point where the system was stopped.
 This is so because the first thing each service does is look for files already present in its input directory to process them before continuing its normal execution.

-2. __WorkFlow Nodes has a configurable startup__: Services can be configured at install time in order to modify certain operational behaviors, by passing some arguments from the cmmand line args array.
+2. __States has a configurable startup__: Services can be configured at install time in order to modify certain operational behaviors, by passing some arguments from the cmmand line args array.
 For esample, a given service can be instructed to process only certain types of files by passing as an parameter/argument the list of allowed file extensions.
 You can also change the default input and output directory.

-3. __WorkFlow Nodes are moveable__: Services can occupy any position within the WorkFlow's chain.
+3. __States are moveable__: Services can occupy any position within the WorkFlow's chain.
 The position that a service occupies does not affect its internal operation; It is not necessary to make any changes to its internal structure if such service needs to be moved to a different position than its current one within the WorkFlow.

-4. __WorkFlow Nodes can be useful by themselves__: The general purpose WorkFlow nodes created in this project can be useful by themselves, without necessarily being integrated into a WorkFlow; Not only are they interesting in a miservices / monolithic architecture, but they can also be useful on a desktop computer that has Windows 10 Home Edition installed.
+4. __States can be useful by themselves__: The general purpose WorkFlow states created in this project can be useful by themselves, without necessarily being integrated into a WorkFlow; Not only are they interesting in a miservices / monolithic architecture, but they can also be useful on a desktop computer that has Windows 10 Home Edition installed.

-5. __Services can be configured to change its behaviour__: They can be configured work with single files, groups of files (in zip format) or with work Orders.
+5. __States can be configured to change its behaviour__: They can be configured work with single files, groups of files (in zip format) or with work Orders.
 The default input an output directories can be configured too in order to facilitate its linking to other WorkFlows.
 Also, the accepted file type into the service's InBox can be configured too.

 #### Operational Premises

 1. __A backup copy of the input files must be made__: Some workflows can make modifications to the input files.
 So as norm, and in order to be able reverse or cancel the process, backup copies of the input files must be made before the service process begins if the service is going to make changes on those files.

 2. __Each workflow must have its own API__: In the scenario that I am trying to describe, each workflow is made up of a series of Background Workers.
 The workflow has an API that allows applications to interact with it.
 Such API does more than being the workflow entry point, it also manages other things.
 Perhaps the API can implement an endpoint called "ProcessStatus" that accepts the __token__ of a process as a parameter.
 I will describe the API WorkFlow structure later.
 So yes, to allow the calling aplication to interact with a given workflow, and in order to simplify the things, such a workflow must have an API on its side.
-Otherwise the calling application will must to know a lot of internal details about every single workflow node (or service).
+Otherwise the calling application will must to know a lot of internal details about every single workflow state (or service).
 So through encapsualation concept, all those details will remain hidden for the calling application.

 3. __No database engine in services level__: At the service level there is no database engine directly involved.
-WorkFlow Nodes on this type of WorkFlow (data WorkFlow) doesn't need to use a Db for its internal functioning.
+WorkFlow states on this type of WorkFlow (data WorkFlow) doesn't need to use a Db for its internal functioning.
 But they can use indirectlya Db on its process in order to get the neccessary data to complete certain task.

 4. __Cannot install two services with the same name__: No comments.
 Windows will not let you to do such a thing.

 5. __Services are isolated workers__: No Message Broker in services level; services can't comunicate to each other, or to any other system.
 They don't have external dependencies to carry out their main (and unique) task.

-6. __WokrFlow Nodes does just one thing and does it well__: The WokrFlow Nodes (services) only process files to parform a concrete task on them, and keep an operational log during their their lifes.
+6. __WokrFlow States does just one thing and does it well__: The WokrFlow States (services) only process files to parform a concrete task on them, and keep an operational log during their their lifes.
 They are not responsible for launching notifications of any kind, which is work for other components of the system, which are responsible for monitoring, configuring and managing the services of a certain WorkFlow.
-Using classic workflow vocabulary, we can say that workflow nodes are responsible for one state; their state.
+Using classic workflow vocabulary, we can say that workflow States are responsible for one state; their state.

 7. __Each WorkFlow must have its own Message Queue__: Such a queue must be managed by the proper workflow components (i.e. Workflow controller or WorkFlow observer).

-8. __Every WorkFlow node can be installed independently__: Every WorkFlow node must have its own and idependent installer.
-This policy allows any user to be able to install locally any WorkFlow Node.
+8. __Every WorkFlow states can be installed independently__: Every WorkFlow state must have its own and idependent installer.
+This policy allows any user to be able to install locally any WorkFlow state.
 The insllation proceess must be __extremely simple__.

 ### Some Deployment Configurations